kennedym-ds/semiconductor_sim/CONTRIBUTING.md

 1. Create a branch: `git checkout -b feature/<short-desc>` or `fix/<short-desc>`
 2. Make focused changes with tests where applicable.
 3. Lint and type-check locally: `ruff check .; mypy semiconductor_sim`
-4. Run tests with coverage: `pytest --maxfail=1 --disable-warnings -q`
+4. Run tests with coverage: `coverage run -m pytest -q; coverage report`
 5. Commit using Conventional Commits (see below) and open a PR.

 ## Conventional Commits